karthik-d/task-manager-cli-boilerplate/README.md

    git push origin
    ```

-### Running the code
+### 3. Running the code

 1. You should have a C compiler available for building the code.

-2. You are expected to write the code in `task.c` file.
+2. You are expected to code in the`task.c` file.

 3. You should be able to build the app by running `make task`.

-4. Once you are done with the changes you should be able to execute the task app by running the following command from the terminal.
+4. Once you are done with the changes, you should be able to execute the task app by running the following command from the terminal.

    **On Windows:**